How to Make Oatmeal

-Add ingredients to a pot: Add oats, water or milk, salt, cinnamon and vanilla (if using) to a pot or saucepan over medium/high heat.
+Add oats, water or milk, salt, cinnamon and vanilla (if using) to a pot or saucepan over medium/high heat.

 Bring mixture to a low boil, reduce heat to a low simmer and continue to cook for about 5-7 minutes; stirring occasionally.
 Oatmeal is ready when the oats have soaked up most of the liquid and are creamy.

-Add to a bowl and microwave: Add 1/2 cup oats and 1 cup water or milk into a large microwave-safe bowl and stir to combine.
+- Add to a bowl and microwave: Add 1/2 cup oats and 1 cup water or milk into a large microwave-safe bowl and stir to combine.
 Microwave for 1 minute, then stir and continue to microwave in 30 second increments, stirring between each, until the oatmeal is the consistency you like.
 I usually cook them for a total of 3 minutes, but you’ll know it’s done when most the liquid is absorbed and oats are hot.

-Serve with toppings: Carefully remove from microwave (bowl will be hot) and top with your favorite oatmeal toppings.
+- Serve with toppings: Carefully remove from microwave (bowl will be hot) and top with your favorite oatmeal toppings.
 See topping ideas above for maple brown sugar, apple cinnamon, banana nut and berry almond.

 Serving: 1bowl made with water (no toppings) | Calories: 153kcal | Carbohydrates: 27g | Protein: 5g | Fat: 3g | Saturated Fat: 1g | Sodium: 157mg | Fiber: 4g | Sugar: 1g